guptavinod/GitHelpLine/README.md

 - If an issue in master is detected a hotfix branch is created from master
 - Once the hotfix is complete it is merged to both develop and master

-For complete understadning on above model visit following [link --> https://nvie.com/posts/a-successful-git-branching-model/](https://nvie.com/posts/a-successful-git-branching-model/).
+For complete understadning on above model visit following [link: https://nvie.com/posts/a-successful-git-branching-model/](https://nvie.com/posts/a-successful-git-branching-model/).

 **Other reference GIT commands for quick reference**